yl5922/SpikingCSINet/README.md

 ## Acknowledgement

 This work would not have been possible without the open-source contributions of the deep-learning-based CSI feedback community.
-We are grateful to the authors of the following projects, whose codebases inspired or informed parts of our implementation:
+We are particularly grateful to the authors of the following projects, whose codebases inspired or informed parts of our implementation: